Brain Teaser: Can You Solve This Brain Teaser In 4 Seconds?

 Don’t look for the answer without attempting and try to think of the right answer

-Can you guess the answer that how can you tell how many kids are in the class?
+Can you guess the answer that how long does it take for the reservoir to become half full?

 Read the question twice and think again for the right answer

-The goal for users here is to find how many kids are in the class? easy, right?
+The goal for users here is to find how long does it take for the reservoir to become half full? easy, right?

 You have only 4 seconds to think about